Ensure that you are asking the right questions and getting the right answers from the right sources

 Ensure that you are collecting the right kind of data

-Identify what kind of information is important to you and why?
-If you only rely on quantitative data for example, consider whether it is sufficient enough to tell you the ‘why’ of the problem and the ‘how’ of fixing it or just reveals what the problem is.
+Identify what kind of information is important to you and why.
+If you only rely on quantitative data, for example, consider whether it is sufficient enough to tell you the ‘why’ of the problem and the ‘how’ of fixing it or just reveals what the problem is.

 Implement the right solutions

 It’s one thing to have all of the statistics, reports and analyses and it is quite another thing to actually use them to implement practical new programs, policies and decisions.
-It can paralyze an organization when time and money are invested in collecting data that are never used during the implementation phase or projects are implemented in disjointed ways.
+It can paralyze an organization when time and money are invested in collecting data that are never used during the implementation phase or when projects are implemented in disjointed ways.

 Innovation and transformation typically do not occur until someone uses data to effectively implement something appropriate and sustainable.